 Passover is a Jewish holiday.
 Special foods are served to symbolize the slavery of the Jews in Egypt and their escape from it that occurred during the time of Pharaoh Ramses II.

 The date varies by year in our Gregorian calendar, just as Easter does.
 In the Jewish lunar calendar, it’s always a fixed date: the 15th day of Nissan.

 The holiday lasts for 8 days (in Israel, only 7 days.)
 On the first and last two days of the holiday no work is permitted (in Israel, the first and last day.)
 The focus of the holiday is foods that are designated and forbidden during it.
 Kosher rules are stricter than usual, requiring a special “kosher for passover” category.

-On the first two evenings, a special meal called a “Seder” (only the first evening in Israel) is served.
+On the first two evenings (only the first evening in Israel), a special meal called a “seder” is served.
 The food items represent the exodus out of Egypt.
 As part of the ritual, families ask the question, “Why is this night special”?

-Three pieces of Matzoh bread are placed in a cloth bag, and put in the centre of the table, while preparing the table.
+Three pieces of matzo bread are placed in a cloth bag, and put in the centre of the table, while preparing the table.

-At the start of the meal, the middle matzoh is removed from the bag, and broken in half.
+At the start of the meal, the middle matzo is removed from the bag, and broken in half.
 One half is returned to the bag, the other is hidden somewhere in the house for a child to find later and get a prize.
-That hidden half is called the “”Afikomen”
+That hidden half is called the “afikomen”.

 The seder appetizer plate